uac-ctf/writeups/csaw2021/Save-the-Tristate/Readme.md

 In summary, the attack isn't performing standard BB84 basis reconciliation.
 Instead, it's exploiting a monogram's feedback that effectively tells it if its latest basis choice, combined with previously confirmed correct ones, introduces an error.
 This allows it to determine each basis iteratively.
 If a choice is wrong, it flips it, knowing the new choice must be right (as there are only two options).

-With this approach, both me and `Rackham` were able to retrieve the flag and stop Doofenshmirtz's diabolical plans!
+With this approach, we were able to retrieve the flag and stop Doofenshmirtz's diabolical plans!

 ```
 flag{MO0O0O0O0M PH1NE4S & F3RB R T4LK1NG 2 AL1ENS 0V3R QKD!!!}